-Caravan and RV parks in Chile are also basically non-existent.
-You will often see camping signs however these places are often only for people properly camping with a tent.
+Caravan and RV parks are also basically non-existent in Chile.
+Campers will often notice camping signs however these places are often only for people properly camping with a tent.
 The other option is if you want to pay ridiculous amounts of money to stay in a cabana, also known as a cabin to the Aussies at home, you can.

 We did, however, find a couple of places that allowed campervans around various destinations in Chile.
 They again didn’t have all the infrastructure for campervans, such as power and waste disposal drops but they worked with us to make our stay comfortable.
 The Pucon Kayak Hostel even ran an extension cord for us so we could, in fact, have power and I must admit it was nice to charge our electronics.
 Also, the use of a big shower, unlike the small one in the van was a nice luxury.

 Get a Campervan With a Toilet and Shower (preferably a 4×4).

 Due to the lack of infrastructure within the country of Chile having your own toilet and shower can give you peace of mind and freedom.
 We have been able to park on and near beaches, in National Parks and around lakes without the worry of needing toilets.